17hoehbr/automated-plex-guide/README.md

 # automated-media-server-guide (WIP)

-# Very outdated, might update eventually
+# In the process of updating

 A complete guide to setting up a home media server with automated requests/downloads